-^{} Certain confidential information contained in this Exhibit has been omitted because it is both (i) not material and (ii) would be competitively harmful if publicly disclosed.
+- Certain portions have been omitted pursuant to a confidential treatment request.
+Omitted information has been filed separately with the SEC. - Certain confidential information contained in this Exhibit has been omitted because it is both (i) not material and (ii) would be competitively harmful if publicly disclosed. - # Management contract or compensatory plan or arrangement.